29 Days to Great Sex Day 17: The Pleasure Center

-How are you doing with our 29 Days to Great Sex?
-I know the last few days have been a little steamy, with trying to figure out how to get things to work well physically.
+We’re in the middle of our blog series 29 Days to Great Sex, leading up to the release of my book, The Good Girl’s Guide to Great Sex (Update: Now available!).
+The last few days have been a little steamy, with trying to figure out how to get things to work well physically–how to increase foreplay and how to have an orgasm.

-Here’s some encouragement for you before we get started.
-Often the conflict over sex between husbands and wives is because women don’t tend to have a high libido (now, if in your marriage it’s the other way, as it is in about 25% of marriages, you can read this, and then wait for after our 29 Days, when I’ll be writing a few posts just for you!).
+And here’s some encouragement for you: Often the conflict over sex between husbands and wives is because women don’t tend to have a high libido (now, if in your marriage it’s the other way, as it is in about 25% of marriages, you can read this series on what to do when your husband doesn’t want sex).
 But it’s not just frequency that leads to conflict.
 One husband emailed me recently saying that he and his wife make love every few days, but she shows no enthusiasm.
 So he feels like she’s just placating him.

 What usually happens in marriages is that once women experience real passion, frequency does increase.
 But the passion itself is what the husbands often crave.
 It’s not just the release; it’s seeing her receive and experience pleasure.

-But because it’s little, it often doesn’t get a lot of stimulation once intercourse starts.
+But because the clitoris is so little, it often doesn’t get a lot of stimulation once intercourse starts.
 So here are a few tips for making sure your clitoris gets the attention that it needs to experience real pleasure:

 1. Change up the missionary position

 Tilt your pelvis up when you’re on the bottom.
 If he’s on top, and you just lie there, you won’t actually experience a lot of stimulation.
 Tilt up, though, and you’re putting pressure on the clitoris and changing the angle so that his pelvic bone comes in contact with you there during intercourse.
-So try tilting up.
+So try tilting up–actually squeeze your butt.
 It’s a little change, but it does a lot!

 2. Try being on top